Law & Technology

 Financial aid decisions are made independently by each school.
 Financial aid decisions are typically made by the school to which tuition will be paid in any term.
 Note that Penn Engineering does not offer any financial aid for students pursuing the master’s degree.

 Students must complete the independent degree requirements of each program.

 Joint degree students may count one (1) Law course from an approved list toward the requirements for the MSE or MCIT.

 Students must complete a minimum of 86 semester hours, 52 of which must be advanced credit completed in the second and third years of Law study.

 Students enrolled in the joint degree program are not eligible to participate in Study Abroad Programs.

 Students must also satisfy the pro bono requirement of the Public Service Program and fulfill their senior writing (through the Degree Synthesis Requirement), experiential, and professional responsibility requirements (more on these requirements can be found in the Law Student Guide to Policy and Procedures).

-Joint degree students may count up to four (4) Engineering courses (from an approved list), taken during the second or third year of Law study, towards the JD.
+Joint degree students may count up to four (4) Engineering courses, taken during the second or third year of Law study, towards the JD.